jjean95/freecodecamp-data-analytics/README.md

 * What country has the highest percentage of people that earn >50K and what is that percentage?
 * Identify the most popular occupation for those who earn >50K in India.

-Use the starter code in the file demographic_data_analyzer.
+Use the starter code in the file `demographic_data_analyzer`.
 Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.

-Unit tests are written for you under test_module.py.
+Unit tests are written for you under `test_module.py`.